WHAT IS CONVERSION DISORDER?

 Obtaining the proper diagnosis, especially when it comes to adolescent mental health disorders, is critical for one’s recovery process.

-Since the core reason for conversation disorder remains unknown, the treatment for a young person suffering from it will need a tailored treatment plan, catering to his or personal needs.
+Since the core reason for conversion disorder remains unknown, the treatment for a young person suffering from it will need a tailored treatment plan, catering to his or personal needs.
 At Pacific Teen Treatment, our staff is trained in a variety of therapeutic modalities.
-If medication is necessary for a teen with conversation disorder, we always consult with the leading experts in adolescent psychiatry.
+If medication is necessary for a teen with conversion disorder, we always consult with the leading experts in adolescent psychiatry.
 Additionally, we are sure to include the teen’s parents, for permission before any medication is administered and for continued involvement in the teen’s recovery process.

-The therapeutic methods that are most frequently incorporated into one’s treatment plan at Pacific Teen Treatment, for teenagers who have conversation disorder, will include any combination of talk therapy, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), expressive arts therapies, and relaxation techniques.
-We also feel that it is essential to a teenager’s recovery to understand a bit about conversation disorder itself and come to understand that his or her symptoms are not related to any type of physical illness.
-A couple of the relaxation techniques that are regularly integrated in a teen’s treatment plan with conversation disorder include meditation and yoga.
-Helping an adolescent with conversation disorder learn to integrate healthy pastimes into his or her daily schedule is important.
+The therapeutic methods that are most frequently incorporated into one’s treatment plan at Pacific Teen Treatment, for teenagers who have conversion disorder, will include any combination of talk therapy, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), expressive arts therapies, and relaxation techniques.
+We also feel that it is essential to a teenager’s recovery to understand a bit about conversion disorder itself and come to understand that his or her symptoms are not related to any type of physical illness.
+A couple of the relaxation techniques that are regularly integrated in a teen’s treatment plan with conversion disorder include meditation and yoga.
+Helping an adolescent with conversion disorder learn to integrate healthy pastimes into his or her daily schedule is important.
 We encourage our residents to engage in regular daily exercise, in addition to getting ample sleep, as well as eating a healthy diet.

 Every family in need of mental health treatment must select a program that will best suit the needs of their family.
 When one member of a family struggles, it impacts everyone in the family unit.
 In order to maximize the benefits of treatment we work closely with the entire family to ensure that everyone is receiving the support they need through these difficult times.